ImpetigoSkip to the navigation

 What is impetigo?

 Impetigo (say "im-puh-TY-go") is a bacterial skin infection.
 It causes red sores that can break open, ooze fluid, and develop a yellow-brown crust.
-These sores can occur anywhere on the body but most often appear around the mouth and nose.
+These sores can occur anywhere on the body.

 Impetigo is one of the most common skin infections in children.
 It can occur in adults but is seen far more often in children.
 Impetigo is contagious and can be spread to others through close contact or by sharing towels, sheets, clothing, toys, or other items.
 Scratching can also spread the sores to other parts of the body.